 E.3 WORK IN PROGRESS FINDINGS

 All examples in this appendix assume (unless otherwise stated) that the document or activity had been released for use.
-This does not imply that “actual” work had to have been performed for an issue to be -than-minor.
-For example, if a design drawing had been released for use (i.e., the vendor, or applicant had reviewed and approved the drawing), and it contained significant errors, the issue may be-than-minor even if the incorrect drawing had not been used.
+This does not imply that “actual” work had to have been performed for an issue to be more-than-minor.
+For example, if a design drawing had been released for use (i.e., the vendor, or applicant had reviewed and approved the drawing), and it contained significant errors, the issue may be more-than-minor even if the incorrect drawing had not been used.

 All examples in this appendix assume that the vendor or applicant had an opportunity to identify and correct the issue (i.e., the document or activity had been reviewed by at least one level of quality assurance, quality control, or other designated / authorized personnel.)